GRANITE STATE SAFE

 Play it SAFE

-When visiting, please Wear a Mask at Attractions, businesses, and anytime you are unable to maintain 6-feet of physical distancing from people not in your party.
+You are encouraged to Wear a Mask inside Attractions, businesses, and anytime you are unable to maintain 6-feet of physical distancing from people not in your party.
 You will find that

-cloth face coverings are required at most places.
+cloth face coverings are required at most places, indoors.

 Pack Your Patience